Yoga For Your Ayurvedic Body Type

 Similarly, that an asana is good for a particular dosha doesn’t mean all persons of that doshic type should do it.
 It means that the asana can be good for them if done in the right way and if they are physically capable of it.
 Each asana also has its degree of difficulty that may require certain warm up or preparatory Yoga postures to approach it safely.
 For example, the right preparation for a headstand creates the arm and shoulder musculature needed to sustain a good and safe head balance.
 Because a headstand is good for your doshic type doesn’t mean that you should simply jump into the posture or can do it without possible side effects.

 In addition, the effects of different Yoga asanas vary according to the sequence in which they are done.
 This means that asana practice should always be viewed as a whole—not merely in terms of the single asanas that compose it, but in terms of the flow and the relationship between all the particular asanas done.
-Asana practice—meaning the sequence and manner of doing asana as well as the specific asanas—should be designed to keep the doshas in balance relative to the individual’s constitution and condition.ayurvedic herbal formula contains a number of herbs used for various purposes that contribute to the overall effect of the formula, fulfilling specific roles.
+Asana practice—meaning the sequence and manner of doing asana as well as the specific asanas—should be designed to keep the doshas in balance relative to the individual’s constitution and condition.It is helpful to view asana sequence like an herbal formula.
+An ayurvedic herbal formula contains a number of herbs used for various purposes that contribute to the overall effect of the formula, fulfilling specific roles.
 The overall doshic effect of the formula is determined by the formula as a whole, not by any single herb within it viewed in isolation.
 Combining these ayurvedic considerations with the general factors listed above, to effectively prescribe asanas teachers must learn to:

 The same Yoga asana should be done differently relative to whether the person is Vata, Pitta or Kapha.
 The same asana should be done differently depending upon the age, sex and physical condition of the person.
 It should vary depending upon whether the person has a strong or weak vitality.
 Additional variations will occur if a person is suffering from anger, grief, stress or depression.
 This reflects four primary goals for an ayurvedic asana practice.